-(i) In the present case, there is no act committed by the Noticee which would render the goods liable to confiscation under Section 111 of the Customs Act.
-As already submitted in the reply filed for GEPL, all the relevant information and documents were filed with the Customs authorities at the time of import and there was no suppression of facts on the part of the Noticee.
+(i) that in the present case, there is no act committed by the Noticee which would render the goods liable to confiscation under Section 111 of the Customs Act.
+As already submitted in the reply filed for 'M/s BSSL', all the relevant information and documents were filed with the Customs authorities at the time of import and there was no suppression of facts on the part of the Noticee.
 The issue is one of interpretation of the classification entries and not of suppression, wilful mis-statement or collusion.
+Even the statement recorded of Mr. Jitendra Kumar does not mention about any act done by the Noticee leading to suppression of facts or wilful mis-statement or connivance and collusion on the part of the Noticee.
 Therefore, there is no penalty which can be imposed under Section 112 of the Customs Act on the Noticee.